Israel Kibirige Ssebunya: Early life and education

 Israel Kibirige Ssebunya was born in Mukono District, on 1 May 1946, the fifth child of Besweri Kibirige.
 His paternal grandfather was Ssewaali Kisajjaki of the Ngeye Clan, of Katente, Kyaggwe County, in modern-day Mukono District.

 He attended primary school in Matugga, Wakiso District.
 He went on to attend Ndejje Secondary School for his "O" Level Junior (S1 -S4).
 He then transferred to Makerere College School for his "A" Level education (S5 -S6).
 From 1967 until 1971, Kibirige attended Makerere University, graduating with the degree of Bachelor of Science in Agriculture (BSc).
 He majored in plant breeding.

-He obtained his Master of Science in Agriculture (MSc) degree from the University of Saskatchewan, in Regina, Saskatchewan, Canada.
+He obtained his Master of Science in Agriculture (MSc) degree from the University of Saskatchewan in Canada.
 He specialised in cytogenetics and plant breeding.
 He continued with further studies in those two specialised areas of agriculture by obtaining the degree of Doctor of Philosophy (PhD) degree from the same university.

 Kibirige Ssebunya later acquired other postgraduate qualifications including: